LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![enter image description here](http://localhost/assets/lab2-22.png)

 2. Create table on DynamoDB
- Create a `databaseoperation.py` script to create the table on DynamoDB, with the following attributes, where `userId` is the partition key and `fileName` is the sort key
+ Create a `databaseoperation.py` script to create the table on DynamoDB, with the following attributes, where `userId` is the partition key and `fileName` is the sort key. `KeyType` indicates `HASH` for Partition key and `RANGE` for sort key. `AttributeName ` and `AttributeType`
 ```
 # database schema
 CloudFiles = {